-A gaggle of moped-riding gangsters carried out a brazen assault in Central London today, leaving a man gravely injured after being slashed with a machete.
+A gaggle of moped-riding gangsters terrorized a London square today, carrying out a brazen assault in Central London today and leaving a man gravely injured from a machete slash.

 A gang of up to 20 youths on mopeds allegedly stabbed a man with a machete in Russell Square just before 8pm this evening.